byuflowlab/FLOWUnsteady/docs/src/index.md

 >Alvarez, E. J., Mehr, J., and Ning, A., “FLOWUnsteady: An Interactional Aerodynamics Solver for Multirotor Aircraft and Wind Energy,” AIAA AVIATION 2022 Forum, Chicago, IL, 2022.
 DOI:[10.2514/6.2022-3218](https://doi.org/10.2514/6.2022-3218).

-NOTE (28 Aug 2025): The documentation is temporarily unavailable due to server issues.
-See the examples/ and docs/ folder in the meantime.
-It should be back up in the next few days.

 If you were to encounter any issues or have questions, please first read through [the documentation](https://flow.byu.edu/FLOWUnsteady/), [open/closed issues](https://github.com/byuflowlab/FLOWUnsteady/issues?q=is%3Aissue+is%3Aclosed),